bitfield/script/CONTRIBUTING.md

 ### Set the pipe's error status

-Normally, Go library code which encounters a problem would return an error to the caller, but `script` methods are specifically designed not to do this (see [Handling errors](README.md#Handling-errors)).
+Normally, Go library code that encounters a problem would return an error to the caller, but `script` methods are specifically designed not to do this (see [Handling errors](README.md#Handling-errors)).
 Instead, set the error status on the pipe and return.
 Before you do anything at all in your method, you should check whether the pipe is nil, or the error status is set, and if so, return immediately.

 Here's an example: